DSU-Digital-Sound-Design/DAD-310-Digital-Soundtrack-Production/content/pages/schedule.md

    <td>10/12, 10/14
    </td>
    <td>

+   **Tuesday 10/12**

+   * Work on Sing Song project
+   * Show [Fountain by Lyra Pramuk](https://lyrapramuk.bandcamp.com/album/fountain) - an album made entirely of Pramuk's voice.
+   * Sampling techniques in Ableton
+      * Sampler
+         * Multisampling - using multiple samples recorded at different octaves instead of pitch shifting each sample digitally
+      * Simpler
+         * plays one sample at a time
+         * classic, one shot and slice playback modes
+      * Wavetable
+      * Granulator 2

    Spatial sound – binaural, surround - A Basic overview of surround and spatial sound formats from practical and theoretical perspectives

    <!-- Project 2 part 2 – binaural mix due 10/12 -->